dart-lang/language/working/0216 - constructor tearoffs/proposal.md

 * 2.6: Elaborate on constructor name clashes and alias tear-off identity.
 * 2.7: State that we do not allow implicit `.call` member instantiations on callable objects.
 * 2.8: State that unused type arguments of a type alias still affect whether they are constant.
+* 2.9: Make it explicit that you cannot access static members through instantiated type literals.